flofriday/Lox/README.md

 # Lox

-My implementation(golang) of the Lox programming language.
+My implementation of the Lox programming language.